Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Halln as-Langmann-Noumi-Rosengren formula as a wall-crossing formula

-From the fixed point formula \eqref{eq:fixedptformula}, again we have an agreement:
+From the fixed-point formula \eqref{eq:fixedptformula}, we again find agreement:

-The difference between between $\chi_t$-genera and vortex partition functions is absorbed into the redefinition $z \to z t^{\frac{N_2 }{2}}$ in \eqref{eq:generatN4}, or eliminated by turning on the background flavor 1d Chern-Simons term: $t^{\frac{N_2 k}{2}}$.
-Therefore we have shown that the wall-crossing formula of $K$-theoretic vortex partition function for 3d $\mathcal{N}=4$ gauge theory is same as that of $\chi_t$-genus of the handsaw quiver variety of type $A_1$.
+The difference between the $\chi_t$-genera and the vortex partition functions can be absorbed into the redefinition $z \to z t^{\frac{N_2 }{2}}$ in \eqref{eq:generatN4}, or eliminated by turning on a background flavor 1d Chern-Simons term: $t^{\frac{N_2 k}{2}}$.
+Therefore, we have shown that the wall-crossing formula of the $K$-theoretic vortex partition function for 3d $\mathcal{N}=4$ gauge theory is the same as that of the $\chi_t$-genus of the handsaw quiver variety of type $A_1$.